May 2019 - London and British Isles Cruise

 Stirling Castle was one of the highlights of our 12-day cruise.
 The castle was small enough for visitors to easily walk through, and the "Great Hall" looked just like what we saw in the "Mary, Queen of Scots" movie.

 What is Scotland's national animal?
 Unicorn.
 We saw many rooms decorated with brilliantly colored tapestries of unicorns.

 Today was a rainy day.
-After Stirling Castle we drove to Loch Lomond in the rain, therefore did not get to see the lake under the best weather condition.
-Our tour stopped at an old tavern for lunch where we ordered fish and chip and it was very good.
+After Stirling Castle, we drove to Loch Lomond in the rain, therefore we did not get to see the lake under the best weather conditions.
+Our tour stopped at an old tavern for lunch where we ordered fish and chips and it was very good.